TOMToolkit/tom_base/docs/common/authentication.rst

 When set, every user must accept the current terms before using the TOM: new users tick a checkbox on the sign-up form; existing users (and users created by an administrator) are shown the terms right after logging in and must accept them.
 Acceptances are recorded with the version, time and IP address.
-To update your terms, **change the version string** (any string — a date or a number) and everyone will be prompted to accept the updated terms.
+To update your terms, **change the version string** and users will be prompted to accept the updated terms.

 Write your terms in the template ``tom_common/partials/terms_of_service_text.html`` in your TOM's ``templates/`` directory (plain HTML).
-They are shown at ``/terms/`` and on the acceptance page.
+They are shown at the ``/terms/`` page and on the acceptance page.

 .. _auth-profile-fields: